ivansglazunov/nextjs-hasura-auth/README.md

 # Do not set manually unless you know what you are doing.
 # NEXT_PUBLIC_BUILD_TARGET=

+# Optional: Controls WebSocket support for subscriptions (default: 1 = enabled)
+# Set to 0 to disable WebSockets and use polling-based subscriptions instead.
+# Particularly useful for serverless environments like Vercel where WebSockets are not supported.
+# NEXT_PUBLIC_WS=1

 # ===== OAuth Providers (Optional - Enable by setting credentials) =====
 # --- Google ---
 # GOOGLE_CLIENT_ID=your_google_client_id.apps.googleusercontent.com